KrishJain8/AIClothesDesignStudio/README.md

 Backend Process (Azure OpenAI):

 JavaScript captures form data and sends a POST request to the Azure OpenAI Dall-E endpoint.
-The Dall-E endpoint interprets the input parameters as a prompt (called in designstudio.js at line #)
+The Dall-E endpoint interprets the input parameters as a prompt _(called in designstudio.js at line 32)_

 Image Generation:
 Dall-E generates a custom image based on the prompt (e.g., design of the specified clothing).